llonchj/chef_hypertable/README.md

 Recipes
 -------

-`hypertable` Provisions hypertable and executes the recipes defined by role in the node. (i.e a node with 'hypertable\_master' will include 'hypertable::master')
+`hypertable` Provisions hypertable and executes the recipes defined by role in the node. (i.e a node with 'hypertable\_master' includes 'hypertable::master')

 `hypertable::admin` Installs Capistrano